walterlee79/claude-startup-roi-framework/README.md

 An interactive ROI prediction framework that helps the Anthropic Startup Ecosystem team make more scientific credit allocation decisions.
 This project demonstrates how the Startup Platform Operations / Account Manager role would approach the problem with a concrete deliverable.

-Calibration note: The calculation engine was sanity-checked / calibrated using a B2B SaaS (Polymerize) case with real metrics/assumptions.
+Calibration note: The calculation engine was sanity-checked / calibrated using a B2B SaaS Startup case with real metrics/assumptions.
 An illustrative result of 1,532% probability-weighted ROI was produced, but it is assumption-sensitive and presented for illustration.

 ## 🧮 How it works (short)